Liga Indonesia Third Division: Another explanation

-Division Three began to be held in 2005, the first season winner is PSIR Apex.
-The game begins with a Division Three match the provincial level to compete for quota compete in the National Zone Act.
+Third Division began to be held in 2005, the first season winner is PSIR Apex.
+The game begins with a Third Division match the provincial level to compete for quota compete in the National Zone Act.
 Ration is different in each province depending on the number three team division in the province.

 Having escaped from the provincial level, teams that qualify will face teams from other provinces within the same zone (island).
-Usually divided into Zones 1 & 2 of Sumatra, Java 1 & 2, Kalimantan, Sulawesi 1 & 2, Nusa Tenggara, Papua & Maluku.
+Usually divided into zones I & II of Sumatra, Java I & II, Kalimantan, Sulawesi I & II, Nusa Tenggara, and Papua & Maluku.
 After the round, the teams that qualify will face teams from other zones in the national round.